 When to take it

 Ciprofloxacin-BW tablets are usually taken twice a day.
-Take your tablets at the same time each day.
-They can be taken with or without food.
+Take your tablets at the same time each day preferably on an empty stomach.
+However, they can be taken with or without food.

 How long to take it